Table Of Contents

 Pricing for Amazon EMR on EC2 instances

-Pricing is based on AWS Region, instance type, duration, and purchase option (On-Demand vs Reserved Instances vs Spot Instances).
+Pricing is based on the AWS Region, instance type, duration, and purchase option (On-Demand, Reserved Instances, or Spot Instances).
 For example, it costs $0.1728/hour plus $0.0432/hour to run EMR on an m6a.xlarge EC2 instance in the US East (Ohio) Region.

 Pricing for Amazon EMR on EKS clusters

-The service charges you based on your requested memory and vCPU resources to run a Pod or a Task (from when the image download begins to when it completes, to the nearest second).
+The service charges you based on the memory and vCPU resources you request to run a Pod or a Task (from the time the image download begins to when it completes, to the nearest second).
 There’s a 60-second minimum requirement.
 For example, pricing in the US East (Ohio) Region is $0.01012/vCPU/hour and $0.00111125/GB/hour.

 Amazon EMR charges similarly to cloud-based instances of EMR.